Pugs, like most breeds, are relatively healthy dogs. However, just like any other breed, pugs can have certain health issues.

 When placing your dog on a high-quality diet, think low-fat food.
 With your vet, you can create a feeding plan, and get ideas on appropriate treats and snacks (especially treats like green beans, carrots, chicken and low-fat commercial treats).

 For exercise, you can take your Pug for walks once or twice a day.
 Playing fetch, running in the yard, and swimming are also good activities for your dog.
-However, make sure that your dog is comfortable doing exercises – don’t ever push them to do more, if they’re tired.
+However, make sure that your dog is comfortable doing exercises.
+Never push your dog to do more.
+If they’re tired it’s time to stop.
 And, as always, have water available, and a cool place to rest inside after exercise.